 Recommended cycle maps: ANWB Fietskaart series, nr.
 13, Noord-Holland Zuid (price € 9, or the one-off map Metropoolregio Amsterdam op de Fiets (price €7).
 Both are at scale 1:50 000, and all the cycle routes here are within the map area.
 There are two specialised map shops in Amsterdam: Pied à Terre (Overtoom 135-137), and A la Carte (St. Antoniesbreestraat 134, upstairs).

 start on the cycle path behind Centraal Station.
 The station was built in the 1880’s on an artificial island, cutting off the mediaeval waterfront.

 facing the water, turn right, along the new cycle path.
-The quayside has been rebuilt: traffic now uses a new road tunnel, while the bus station is on the viaduct above.
+The quayside has been rebuilt: traffic now uses a new road tunnel, with the bus station on viaduct above.

 the cycle path follows the waterfront, and then rises to a bridge.
 The concrete tower is for ventilation of the IJ-tunnel.

 continue along the cycle path, passing the Amsterdam cruise terminal (with the curved roof), and new offices along the Oostelijke Handelskade or ‘eastern trade quay’.